mdanilevicz/maize_early_yield_prediction/README.md

-# Maize yield prediction at an early developmental stage using multispectral imagery and genotype data
+# Crop early yield prediction using multimodal deep learning model

-Repository with the code for predicting the yield of crop varieties using deep learning and early phenotype data publised in this paper:
+Deep learning model based on a spectral module (with resnet18 backbone for image data) and a DNN module (for extracting features of the tabular data comprising genotype information and crop management metadata).